-There are three possible reasons that a Fire might not turn on.
-A software problem may have bricked the device (unlikely).
+There are basically three reasons that a Fire might not turn on.
+A software problem may have bricked the device (fairly unlikely).
 A hardware component in the tablet may have failed (more likely).
 Finally, something might be wrong with the battery (most likely).
 We’ll look at these problems in their order of probability, from most likely to least likely.

 A battery problem can be a hardware issue with the battery, or a problem with charging the Fire.
 A dead battery might just have lost power through use; one key cause of a non-functional Fire is battery discharge (A.K.A. the battery “dying”).
 If WiFi or apps are left running without being connected to an outlet, the battery can completely discharge so there is nothing left to power the tablet.
 This is not terminal and can be easily fixed.
 You can also quickly tell if the battery is empty or not.

 Plug the charger into the wall outlet and attach the Fire.
 If you see a green light, the battery is charging.
 Leave it a couple of hours and then retest.
 If you see a red light, the battery has been completely drained.

 If you see red:

 - Hold down the power button for 20 seconds to make sure the Fire is powered off.